dotnet/aspire/src/Components/Aspire.Microsoft.EntityFrameworkCore.SqlServer/README.md

 }
 ```

+The `EnrichSqlServerDbContext` won't make use of the `ConnectionStrings` configuration section since it expects a `DbContext` to be registered at the point it is called.

 See the [ConnectionString documentation](https://learn.microsoft.com/dotnet/api/system.data.sqlclient.sqlconnection.connectionstring#remarks) for more information on how to format this connection string.

 ### Use configuration providers